 To the extent permitted by law, the parties shall share information regarding student offenders.
 The parties agree that any information shared during these meetings shall be confidential and subject to privacy restrictions established by law.

-Matthew Ferron Walter Sweeney

-Superintendent of Schools Chief of Police

 MOU Language Updated: June 2015